 The chain tension shouldn’t be too tight, but it shouldn’t be slipping off the bar either.
+To properly operate your chainsaw, learn how tight a chainsaw should be.
 Depending on the type of saw you have, the manual should indicate how to check the chain tension.
 Corded chainsaws won’t have this problem, but make sure battery-powered models are fully charged beforehand.
 You wouldn’t want to run out of power halfway through the wood or when you’re bucking.

 If you are looking for affordable chainsaws, here is the list of the best chainsaw under 200.